-ADM-160 MINIATURE AIR LAUNCHED DECOY (MALD) Aircraft decoy; close-in radar jammer
+ADM-160 MINIATURE AIR LAUNCHED DECOY (MALD)

+Aircraft decoy; close-in radar jammer

 Brief: MALD is a programmable, low-cost, modular, autonomous flight vehicle that mimics U.S. or allied aircraft to confuse enemy Integrated Air Defense Systems (IADS).
 MALD-J adds radar jamming capability to the basic decoy platform and can operate alone or in concert with other EW platforms.
-The jammer version is designed as an expendable, close-in jammer to degrade and deny an early warning or acquisition radar's ability to establish a track on strike aircraft.
+The jammer version is designed as an expendable, closein jammer to degrade and deny an early warning or acquisition radar's ability to establish a track on strike aircraft.
 It also maintains the ability to fulfill the basic decoy mission.
 F-16 or B-52 are lead employment aircraft for MALD.
 USAF capped procurement in FY12, converting Lot 4 to the MALD-J variant.
 Plans call for 3,000, of which 2,400 are the jammer version.
 USAF demonstrated in-flight retargeting capabilities and is integrating GPS-Aided Inertial Navigation System (GAINS II) to improve navigational accuracy in GPS-denied environments.
 An upgraded Jammer variant dubbed "MALD-X" successfully demonstrated future, low-level flight capabilities, improved EW payloads, and enhanced data links in 2018.
-MALD-X aims to establish USAF's future baseline and serve as the basis for a new Navy variant.
+MALD-X aims to establish USAF's future baseline and serves as the basis of the Navy's developmental MALD-N variant.
 USAF awarded a MALD-J contract option for Lot 10 production in 2016 and a follow-on Lot 11 contract for 250 weapons in 2018.

 Contractor: Raytheon.

 First Flight: 1999 (MALD); 2009 (MALD-J).

-Delivered: September 2012 (MALD-J).
+Delivered: Sept.
+6, 2012 (MALD-J).

 IOC: 2015 (MALD-J).
-Active Variants: •ADM-160B.
+Active Variants:

+•ADM-160B.
 MALD base decoy variant. •ADM-160C.
 MALD-J jammer/decoy variant.

 Dimensions: Span 5.6 ft (extended), length 9.3 ft.
 Weight: Less than 300 lb.
+Power Plant: Hamilton Sundstrand TJ-150 turbojet, 337 lb thrust.
 Performance: Range up to 575 miles, endurance 90 minutes (50 minutes on-station loiter).
 Guidance: GPS/INS.

 Integration: B-52H, F-16C.
+Planned: B-1B.

-AGM-154 JOINT STANDOFF WEAPON (JSOW) Guided air-to-surface glide bomb
+AGM-154 JOINT STANDOFF WEAPON (JSOW)

 Brief: JSOW is a joint USAF-Navy family of medium-range, GPS/INS guided, standoff air-to-ground glide weapons.
 It is used to attack a variety of soft and armored area targets during day and night and adverse weather conditions.
 The baseline BLU-97 CEM variant is used against soft and area targets.
 The BLU-108 variant provides anti-armor capability.
 The AGM-154C incorporates an additional imaging IR seeker and is intended for use against hardened, stationary targets.
 The new AGM-154C-1 variant adds moving, maritime strike capability to the baseline C variant, which reached IOC with the Navy in 2016.
-The weapon completed operational flight testing on the F-35C in 2019, clearing the way for integration and testing on the F-35A.
+The weapon completed operational flight testing on the F-35C in 2019, clearing the way for ongoing internal integration and testing on the F-35A.